nearform/developing-microservices/step8/README.md

 # Step 7

-This is the solution for the challenge in step 7
+This is the solution for the challenge in step 7:
-To run the microservices as a container:

 1. Update your frontend/api/index.js file to match a [valid one][]
 2. Run `docker ps -q | xargs docker stop` to stop all running containers